vicrep/COMP206-A4/README.md

 * Directed towards a particular industry
 * ONLY HTML

+HTML + CGI + C

 [GLORY=CSS]

-HTML + CGI + C
-The Dashboard Pages
+### The Dashboard Pages
 Python + HTML + CGI

-The Make a Friend Page
+### The Make a Friend Page
-Python
+(Python)

++ Displays a **list of checkboxes with all the users** (*i.e* every user on users.txt) **except for the current user**

++ Once the "Add friends" button is clicked, display a message according to the number of new friends (if any) and allows the user to go back to the Dashboard

++ The new friends are appended at the current user's entry in friends.txt, **without repetition**.

++ Creates makefriends_buffer.txt (that gets erased and created again everytime we call the script) since I haven't figured out how to change a file in place in python...

-The See a Friend Page
+### The See a Friend Page
 C